The Act promotes gender equality by:

 What are defined entities’ obligations?

-Defined entities will be required to:
+Defined entities are required to:

 - develop and implement a , which includes: